 ECSS-E-ST-20-08_0090822

-The irradiance uniformity of the Sun simulator in the test plane shall not introduce errors due to the positioning accuracy of the relevant cells higher than 1 % or other value proposed by the supplier and accepted by the customer.
+The irradiance uniformity of the solar simulator in the test plane shall not introduce errors due to the positioning accuracy of the relevant cells higher than 1 % or other value proposed by the supplier and accepted by the customer.

 ECSS-E-ST-20-08_0090823

-The irradiance uniformity of the Sun simulator in the test area shall not introduce errors due to the dimension of the reference cell used to adjust Sun simulator irradiance to AM0 equivalent conditions higher than 1 % or other value proposed by the supplier and accepted by the customer.
+The irradiance uniformity of the solar simulator in the test area shall not introduce errors due to the dimension of the reference cell used to adjust Sun simulator irradiance to AM0 equivalent conditions higher than 1 % or other value proposed by the supplier and accepted by the customer.

 See clause 10.2 for requirements of reference solar cells.